 The Chase Sapphire Preferred card features two points per dollar on all dining and travel purchases and one point per dollar spent elsewhere.
 Chase Ultimate Rewards points can be redeemed for cash back, merchandise, gift cards and travel reservations.
 New applicants receive 50,000 bonus points after spending $4,000 within the first three months of account opening.
 Points earn an additional 25% value when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards.

 There is a $95 annual fee for this card (which is waived the first year) and no foreign transaction fees.
-The APR is a variable 16.49% to 23.49%
+The APR is 18.24% - 25.24% Variable.

 The Barclaycard Arrival Plus Card earns miles that can be redeemed for most travel expenses, including cruises.
 Cardholders earn two miles per dollar on all transactions, and each mile is worth one cent.
-New cardholders receive 50,000 bonus miles after spending $3,000 within 90 days of opening their account.
+New cardholders receive 70,000 bonus miles after spending $5,000 on purchases within the first 90 days of opening their account.
 In addition, cardholders receive a 5% rebate on the miles they redeem.